Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 - does not possess the qualifications agreed by the parties.

 The parties are free to determine the procedure to be followed when challenging an arbitrator.
 Under the Arbitration and Conciliation Act, where no procedure has been agreed, the party intending to challenge the arbitrator must forward a written statement of the reasons for the challenge to the arbitral tribunal within 15 days of becoming aware of the constitution of the arbitral tribunal or the circumstances for the challenge.
 Unless the challenged arbitrator withdraws or the other party agrees to the challenge, the arbitral tribunal will decide on the challenge.
-Under Lagos state law, either the arbitral tribunal or the appointing authority (if there is one) will determine the challenge.
+Under Lagos State Arbitration Law, either the arbitral tribunal or the appointing authority (if there is one) will determine the challenge.

 If the jurisdictional objection is that the arbitral tribunal has exceeded the scope of its authority, this must be raised as soon as the matter alleged to be beyond the scope of its authority occurs.
 Such challenges must also be made by way of an application to the arbitral tribunal.

-Arbitrators have a continuing obligation to disclose anything that may give rise to doubts as to their independence or impartiality and must ensure that the parties are accorded equal treatment and given a full opportunity to present their cases.
+Arbitrators have a continuing obligation to disclose anything that may give rise to doubts as to their independence or impartiality and must ensure that the parties are accorded equal treatment and given full opportunity to present their cases.

 Arbitrators also have discretion to appoint experts to give advice on specific technical matters.
 Arbitrators need not consult the parties beforehand regarding the questions that will be submitted to the expert (Section 22).
 However, where the parties disagree on the appointment of an expert, the arbitral tribunal should not proceed (Section 22(1)).